bachuetech/bt_ai_ui/README.md

 ![BT AI UI](image.png)

 # Project Title

 BT AI UI

 ## Description

-A simple micro–app UI for oLlama using Rust.
+A simple micro--app UI for ollama using Rust.
 Support tools, and it is configurable via YAML files.

 ## Usage

 1. Compile the Rust code
 2. Download the executable
 3. Download the site and config folders
-4. Download the files in the lixus service
+4. Download the files in the linux_service folder
 5.  run install.sh

-The program run as a linux service, but can be run it on manually.
+The program runs as a Linux service but can be run manually.

-Manuall run:
+### Manually run:

 1. Compile the Rust code
 2. Download the executable
 3. Download the site and config folders
 4.  run ai_ui

-## Depencencies
+## Dependencies

-oLlama and ollama models
+ollama and ollama models

 ## Version History
-* 0.1.0
+-   0.1.0
-    * Initial Release
+    -   Initial Release

 ## License
 GPL-3.0-only